 5. Sweet potato rope toy

 Fiber and fun?
 We’re loving this one!
 All you need for this toy is some rope and a sweet potato and you’re good to go.
 Clean the sweet potato thoroughly and then cut it into 1-inch round pieces.
-Use a cookie cutter, a knife, or an apple corer to remove the middle of each round and then dehydrate by baking in the oven at 100 degrees celsius for around five hours.
+Use a cookie cutter, a knife, or an apple corer to remove the middle of each round and then dehydrate by baking in the oven at 212 degrees Fahrenheit for around five hours.

 Once the sweet potatoes are cool, take a piece of rope about a foot long and tie a knot at one end.
 String the rings through and then tie a knot at the other end.
 Voila!
 You now have your very own healthy puppy teething toy.